Kathleen Hamm: Professional memberships and activities

 Hamm is a Member of the Bar in the District of Columbia, California, and Arizona.
-She is a Member of the Duke Law School Board of Visitors and the Duke Law School Global Financial Markets Advisory Board.
-Hamm also serves on the Dean’s Advisory Council for the University at Buffalo School of Management, SUNY.
-Prior to joining the PCAOB, Hamm was an adjunct professor at Georgetown University Law Center, teaching corporate controls, compliance, and governance.
+She was a long-time member of the Duke Law School Board of Visitors.
+Hamm serves as a Trustee and Chair of the audit committee at the University of Buffalo Foundation, Inc. She also serves as Chair of the Dean’s Advisory Council for the University at Buffalo School of Management, SUNY.
+Prior to joining the PCAOB, Hamm was an Adjunct Professor at Georgetown University Law Center, teaching corporate controls, compliance, and governance.
 Hamm also was a Director, Member of the executive committee, and Chair of the Regulatory Oversight Committee of the National Stock Exchange, which is now part of the New York Stock Exchange, from early 2012 until its sale in the fall of 2014.